riccardopreite/router_Bielefeld/README.md

 smog@maryjane:~$ scp configure_router_bielefeld.sh root@router_ip:/root/
 ```
 Where **router_ip** is the ip of the router that you want to configure.
+And type **yes** to register the ssh key if asked and after insert the password that you choosed when you logged the first time in the gateway.

 ### Connect to the router